Monitor historical trends across a Site

 View virtual machine usage: From the Machine Usage tab, select Desktop OS Machines or Server OS Machines to obtain a real-time view of your VM usage, enabling you to quickly assess your Site’s capacity needs.
 Desktop OS availability - displays the current state of Desktop OS machines (VDIs) by availability for the entire Site or a specific Delivery Group.
 Server OS availability - displays the current state of Server OS machines by availability for the entire Site or a specific Delivery Group.

-The number of machines displayed in Available Counter includes machines in maintenance mode.
+Note: The number of machines displayed in Available Counter includes machines in maintenance mode.

 View resource utilization: From the Resource Utilization tab, select Desktop OS Machines or Server OS Machines to obtain insight into historical trends data for CPU and memory usage, and IOPS and disk latency for each VDI machine for better capacity planning.
 This feature requires Delivery Controller(s) and VDAs version 7.11 or later.
 Graphs show data for average CPU, average memory, average IOPS, disk latency, and peak concurrent sessions.
 You can drill down to the machine, and view data and charts for the top 10 processes consuming CPU.
 Filter by Delivery Group and Time period.
 CPU, memory usage, and peak concurrent sessions graphs are available for the last 2 hours, 24 hours, 7 days, month, and year.
 The average IOPS and disk latency graphs are available for the last 24 hours, month, and year.